Energetic solutions to rate-independent large-strain elasto-plastic evolutions driven by discrete dislocation flow: Introduction

+The author would like to thank Amit Acharya, Paolo Bonicatto, Kaushik Bhattacharya, Giacomo Del~Nin, Gilles Francfort, Thomas Hudson, Andrea Marchese, and Alexander Mielke for discussions related to this work and the referees for their very helpful suggestions, which led to many improvements.
 This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme, grant agreement No 757254 (SINGULARITY).
-The author would like to thank Thomas Hudson for discussions related to this work.